ryukau/VSTPlugins/docs/manual/TrapezoidSynth/TrapezoidSynth_en.md

 :   Oscillator 2 slide time with respect to Oscillator 1 slide time.

 ## Change Log
+- 0.1.11
+  - Implemented process context requirements.
+  - Fixed `Slide->Time` is ignored and set as same as `Smooth`.
+Fix in 1.10 was incorrect.
 - 0.1.10
   - Added check that DSP is initialized or not.
   - Fixed `Slide->Time` is ignored and set as same as `Smooth`.